stephenajulu/ajulu3/exampleSite/content/_index.md

 ---
-title: Hello there, I'm Ajulu, an IT Professional, Writer and Consultant
+title: Hello there, I'm Ajulu
 description: The hallway smelt of boiled cabbage and old rag mats.
 ---